 1. Instant Pot Cannabis Infused New York Style Cheesecake

-Moving on.
 People are amazed at how easy it is to bake delicious desserts in an Instant Pot.
 And we’re not just talking about loose desserts like puddings or flans.
-To upgrade this great recipe to a cannabis-infused treat, you can use your cannabutter.
-Or you can consider mixing in some of your decarboxylated cannabis with the graham cracker crust.
+To transform this tasty recipe into a cannabis-infused treat, use cannabutter.
+You can even mix some of your decarboxylated cannabis with the graham cracker crust.
 Try this delicious recipe from the Little Spice Jar and treat yourself!

 2. Better Than S*x Chocolate Lava Cake Recipe

-If you say so, but who doesn’t love a rich chocolate cake?
-We bumped this recipe, created by an Adventures of a Nurse blogger, to the top of our list of baking.
-After all, when social distancing and working from home starts to get to you, there is always chocolate to make things better.
+If you say so, but who doesn’t love chocolate cake?
+We bumped this recipe, created by an Adventures of a Nurse blogger, to the top of our baking list.
+After all, when life starts to get to you, there is always chocolate to make things better.
 This Better than S*x Lava Cake recipe requires one stick of butter.
 Measure out about 1 cup of cannabutter to add some psychoactivity.

 Here’s a fun fact about chocolate and dopamine: many people eat chocolate because it helps them relax.
 Chocolate contains tyrosine, which is the precursor to dopamine.
-The hormone that helps you feel happy, content, and relaxed.
-Real cocoa (the good stuff) also contains serotonin and endorphins that contribute to mood regulation and appetite.
+Dopamine is a hormone that helps you feel happy, content, and relaxed.
+Organic cocoa (the good stuff) also contains serotonin and endorphins that contribute to mood regulation and appetite stimulation.
 Pair it with a euphoric Sativa strain but beware of the munchies!
 Or don’t.

-If you have your medical card or live in a state with legalized adult-use cannabis, start some new culinary adventures at home.
-And make sure to tell your mother-in-law that it was the best gift ever!
+If you have your medical card or live in a state with legalized adult-use cannabis, start some new culinary adventures at home with Marijuana Doctors.